attaswift/BigInt/README.md

 let received = String(data: plaintext.serialize(), encoding: NSUTF8StringEncoding)
 ==> "Arbitrary precision arithmetic is fun!"
 ```

 While this is really awesome, please don't use this example code for an actual
 cryptography system.
 RSA has lots of subtle (and not so subtle) complexities that
 we ignored to keep this example short.

-### Calculating the digits of π
+### <a name="pi">Calculating the Digits of π</a>

-Another fun application of `BigInt`s is generating the digits of π.
+Another fun activity to try with `BigInt`s is to generate the digits of π.
 Let's try implementing [Jeremy Gibbon's spigot algorithm][spigot].
-This is a rather slow algorithm as π-generators go, but it makes up for it in its grooviness
+This is a rather slow algorithm as π-generators go, but it makes up for it with its grooviness
 factor: it's remarkably short, it only uses (big) integer arithmetic, and every iteration
-produces a new digit in the base-10 representation of π.
+produces a single new digit in the base-10 representation of π.
 This naturally leads to an
 implementation as an infinite `GeneratorType`:

 [spigot]: http://www.cs.ox.ac.uk/jeremy.gibbons/publications/spigot.pdf